Metallica (album): Packaging

-Metallica had many discussions about the album title; the members considered calling it Five or using the title of one of the songs, but eventually chose an eponym because they "wanted to keep it simple."
+Metallica had many discussions about the album title.
+The original working title was called Married to Metal as a result of Hammett, Ulrich and Newsted's divorces, but was downplayed as a "running joke", according to Ulrich.
+Other names considered were Five and the title of one of the songs, but eventually chose an eponym because they "wanted to keep it simple."
 The album's cover depicts the band's logo angled against the upper left corner and a coiled snake derived from the Gadsden flag in the bottom right corner.
 For the initial release, both emblems were embossed so they could barely be seen against the black background, giving Metallica the nickname "The Black Album".
 These emblems also appear on the back cover of the album.
 For later and current releases, both emblems are dark gray so they stand out more prominently.
 The motto of the Gadsden flag, "Don't Tread on Me", is also the title of a song on the album.
 A folded, pageless booklet depicts the faces of the band's members against a black background.
 The lyrics and liner notes are also printed on a grey background.

 The cover is reminiscent of Spinal Tap's album Smell the Glove, which the band jokingly acknowledged in its documentary A Year and a Half in the Life of Metallica.
 Members of Spinal Tap appeared on the film and asked Metallica about it, with Lars Ulrich commenting that British rock group Status Quo was the original inspiration as that band's Hello! album cover was also black.